-mber 31, 2022 Dec ember 31, 2021
+December 31, 2023 December 31, 2022

-Kinergy line of credit \$ 18,076 \$ 50,401
+Kinergy line of credit \$ 30,690 \$ 18,076

-Orion term loan 60,000
+Orion term loan 60,000 60,000

-78,076 50,401
+90,690 78,076

-Less unamortized debt discount (4,686)
+Less unamortized debt discount (3,893) (4,686)

-Less unamortized debt financing costs (5,034) (40)
+Less unamortized debt financing costs (4,700) (5,034)

 Less current portion

-Long-term debt \$ 68,356 \$ 50,361
+Long-term debt \$ 82,097 \$ 68,356

 Kinergy Line of Credit - Kinergy has an operating line of credit for an aggregate amount of up to \$100,000,000.
 The line of credit matures on November 7, 2027.
 The credit facility is based on Kinergy's eligible accounts receivable and inventory levels, subject to certain concentration reserves.
 The credit facility is subject to certain other sublimits, including inventory loan limits.
 Interest accrues under the line of credit at a rate equal to (i) the daily Secured Overnight Financing Rate, plus (ii) a specified applicable margin ranging between 1.25% and 1.75%.
-The applicable margin was 1.50%, for a total rate of 5.90% at December 31, 2022.
+The applicable margin was 1.25%, for a total rate of 6.74%, at December 31, 2023.
 The credit facility's monthly unused line fee is an annual rate equal to 0.25% to 0.375% depending on the average daily principal balance during the immediately preceding month.
 Payments that may be made by Kinergy to the Company as reimbursement for management and other services provided by the Company to Kinergy are limited under the terms of the credit facility to \$1,500,000 per fiscal quarter.
 The credit facility also includes the accounts receivable of Alto Nutrients as additional collateral.
-Payments that may be made by Alto Nutrients to the Company as reimbursement for management and other services provided by the Company to Alto Nutrients are limited under the terms of the credit facility to \$10,000 per fiscal quarter.
+Payments that may be made by Alto Nutrients to the Company as reimbursement for management and other services provided by the Company to Alto Nutrients are limited under the terms of the credit facility to \$500,000 per fiscal quarter.
+Kinergy and Alto Nutrients may also make distributions to the Company of up to 75% of their excess cash flow.